rubensworks/article-ldtraversal-security-short/content/related-work.md

 The difference between the two is that the former does not provide isolation between concurrently executed Web programs, while the latter does.
 The authors argue that a modular architecture is important for security, fault-tolerance and memory management.
-They focused on the security aspects of the [Chrome browser architecture](cite:cites securitychromium), which consist of separate modules for the rendering engine, browser kernel, and plugins.
+They focused on the security aspects of the [Chrome browser architecture](cite:cites securitychromium), which consists of separate modules for the rendering engine, browser kernel, and plugins.
 Each of these modules is isolated in its own operating system process.

 Silic et al. list the following main threats for Web browsers: